bevry-archive/jquery-syntaxhighlighter/README.txt

 1. Fix known issues.

 Known Issues:
-1. IE newlines are still busted in certain circumstances for code elements.
-In the meantime use pre instead.
+1. IE newlines are still busted in certain circumstances for CODE elements.
+In the meantime use PRE instead.

 ----

 Changelog:

+v1.1.0-dev, September 01, 2010
+- Changed defaultCssClass option to defaultClassname.
+- Fixed weird issue with firefox not applying the properties to the rendered code.
+- A bit more explicit with the css, this will help safari and opera render properly if stylesheets are still loading
+- Increased the load delay so that highlight will run when themes should have loaded.
+- Updated demo to use PRE elements instead.

 v1.0.1-beta, August 16, 2010
 - Now uses a local copy of prettify which contains a fix to only prettify something once.